NEW ADDITIONAL PAY PROCEDURE FOR PERIODS BEGINNING FALL 2016:

 - If the payment request does not meet the criteria, the Sponsored Programs Administrative Compliance Analyst will inform the respective Liaison.

-- The Liaison will contact the Director of Office of Research and Sponsored Project (ORSP) before contacting the principal investigator and relay the limitation.
+- The Liaison will contact the Director of Office of Research and Sponsored Projects (ORSP) before contacting the Principal Investigator and relay the limitation.